 Cooked rice and pasta can also be offered to wild birds, as they are a great source of carbohydrates.

-It should be plain rice and pasta though, not meal leftovers with extra bits like sauce, thick cheese, or spices.
+It should be plain rice and pasta, though, not meal leftovers with extra bits like sauce, thick cheese, or spices.
 It’s best to cut the pasta into smaller, edible pieces.

 4. Fruits

-What also works really well, for even more variety, is the seeds of certain fruits, such as pumpkins, watermelons and honeydew melons.
+What also works really well, for even more variety, is the seeds of certain fruits, such as pumpkins, watermelons, and honeydew melons.

 If you happen to have fruit trees in your backyard, there’s no need to offer leftover kitchen fruit to birds.
-Birds happily eat fruit from the trees, or otherwise fruit that has fallen off.
+Birds happily eat fruit from the trees, or fruit that has fallen off.

 5. Vegetables